¨I’m in love with cities I’ve never been to and people I’ve never met¨

 - I spent nearly every summer in High School as an exchange student in Japan, the Philippines, and Mexico.

 - I have a degree in Geography and International Studies (from Macalester College in Saint Paul, MN) and spent a semester abroad at the American University in Cairo.
 After finishing my studies, I told the live-in nanny from my childhood about my studies.
 She replied, ¨I always knew that you would study Geography, you were obsessed with it as a kid¨.

 My Young Adulthood

-While I kind of liked most of these jobs and studies, I always dreamed about traveling.
+While I liked most of these jobs and studies, I always dreamed about traveling.
 I scoured guidebooks, and later internet sites, to help me expand my travel dreams.
 (I am particularly grateful to Arthur Frommer’s book A Whole New World of Travel.
 It opened my eyes to the world of ¨alternative travel¨ like learning and volunteer vacations).

 Every year, I spent all of my vacation time going to places that seemed exotic to my coworkers (like Bali).
-I also participated in many out of the box activities.
+I also participated in many out-of-the-box activities.
 (Like studying tango and Spanish in Argentina).

 Living as a Full-Time Travel Addict

 By my fortieth birthday in 2004, I felt almost compelled to make my living out of my travel addiction.
 I began the Big Blue Marble, which involved teaching seminars throughout the US and writing materials about living and traveling abroad.